+Even if your organisation has coped well with Covid disruptions there will inevitably be more unpredictable major challenges to come, including unknown unknowns, and it is important to test your Business Continuity Plan effectively and at least once a year against different scenarios.
 Adopting a Business Continuity Plan without testing is like expecting to be able to drive a car by just reading the manual.
-However, a recent survey wwe conducted shows that one in five organisations have yet to test their plans with a Business Continuity exercise.
+However, a recent survey we conducted shows that one in five organisations have yet to test their plans with a Business Continuity exercise.
 As well as testing the robustness of the Business Continuity Plan, a Business Continuity exercise provides the opportunity for people to practice their Business Continuity roles in a safe environment.
 They will be much better prepared should a real major incident occur.
 Another benefit of testing Business Continuity Plans with an exercise is that it can provide answers to a number of pertinent questions:

-- How quickly can the Crisis Management Team (aka the Major Incident Management Team) be mobilised?
+- How quickly can the Major Incident Management Team (aka the Crisis Management Team be mobilised?

 - Have all key players needed on the team been identified?